cielecki/day-composer/docs/ROADMAP.md

 Add support for Gemini model from Google, and add a model selection option from the mode settings.

 **User-Defined Tools:**
 Introduce the ability for the user to add extra tools to the system.
 Investigate methods for loading extra tools (e.g., eval, JSON, MCP).
+This could allow accessing calendar for example.

 **Deep Research Tool:**
 Implement a tool for deep research using firecrawl api.